It sends a chill down your spine right!

-Why do many software projects fail even though successful software projects aren't rare?
+Why does this happen even though successful software projects aren’t rare?
+Don’t fret; we got your back.

-Our experts at NeoITO have supervised several projects during their professional tenures.
-Below are the 6 familiar pitfalls that can cause your development teams to get trapped, and how your tech teams can help avoid them.
+Below are the ten major reasons that can cause your development teams to get trapped and how your tech teams can help avoid them.

 Table of Contents